apideck-samples/sample-starter-kit/README.md

 ### Installing the sample

-This project uses the Accounting API as an example with the Node SDK.
-Visit [Accounting Reference](https://developers.apideck.com/apis/accounting/reference) for documentation of the API and [Apideck Node](https://www.npmjs.com/package/@apideck/node) for documentation about the SDK.
+This project uses the Accounting API as an example with the Unify SDK.
+Visit [Accounting Reference](https://developers.apideck.com/apis/accounting/reference) for documentation of the API and [Apideck Unify](https://www.npmjs.com/package/@apideck/unify) for documentation about the SDK.

-To use a different API, for example CRM, you could simple switch the `UNIFIED_API` variable in `SelectConnection.tsx` and in `api/vault/connections.ts` from `accounting` to `crm`.
+To use a different API, for example CRM, you could simply switch the `UNIFIED_API` variable in `src/app/api/vault/connections/route.ts` from `accounting` to `crm`.

-The `useInvoices` is an example on how to fetch invoices with the Accounting API.
+The `useCustomers` hook is an example of how to fetch customers with the Accounting API.
 This code can be removed or replaced.

+### Features

+- 🔐 **Session Management** - Create and manage Vault sessions for consumers
+- 🔌 **Connection Grid** - Visual grid interface to browse and select integrations
+- 📊 **Customers Example** - Full CRUD example using the Accounting API
+- 🌐 **Ecosystem Browser** - Interactive carousel showcasing how to embed [Apideck Ecosystem](https://www.apideck.com/ecosystem) marketplaces in your app
+- 🎨 **Dark Mode** - Full dark mode support throughout the application
+- 📱 **Responsive Design** - Mobile-first design that works on all devices

 #### Step 1: Enable connectors